Hugh Scott: United States Senate

 Scott supported New York Governor Nelson Rockefeller for the Republican nomination in the 1968 presidential election.
-Scott was reelected again in 1970, defeating Democratic State Senator William Sesler by a margin of 51 to 45 percent.
-Scott served until January 3, 1977 and was elected Senate Minority Whip in January 1969.
-On September 5, of that year, Scott was designated as acting minority leader to fill in for the ailing incumbent, Everett Dirksen, who died two days later.
+Scott was re-elected in 1970, defeating Democratic State Senator William Sesler by a margin of 51% to 45%.
+Scott served until January 3, 1977, and was elected Senate Minority Whip in January 1969.
+On September 5 of that year, Scott was designated as acting minority leader to fill in for the ailing incumbent, Everett Dirksen, who died two days later.
 On September 24, Scott was narrowly elected Senate Minority Leader over Tennessee Senator Howard Baker (Dirksen's son-in-law), serving until 1977.

 In 1967, Scott held a Fellowship at Balliol College, Oxford, where he contributed regularly to Alan Montefiore's politics seminar for postgraduates.
 Once, when he and Montefiore started talking at the same time, Scott carried on speaking with the amiable excuse: "You can remember what you want to say longer than I can."

 Scott was Chairman of the Select Committee on Secret and Confidential Documents (92nd Congress).
 He wielded tremendous influence.

-Scott was displeased with the Nixon administration and believed that it was aloof, unapproachable, and contemptuous of him.
+Scott was displeased with the Richard Nixon administration and believed that it was aloof, unapproachable, and contemptuous of him.
 Scott believed that he would be given a major role in setting administration policy but was disappointed when that did not occur.
-Actively assisting in the behind-the-scenes transition from the Nixon administration to the Ford administration in the months leading up to the resignation of President Richard Nixon, Scott sought assurance from Gerald Ford that Scott would be able to address Ford as "Jerry" even after Ford became President.
+Actively assisting in the behind-the-scenes transition from the Nixon administration to the Ford administration in the months leading up to the resignation of President Richard Nixon, Scott sought assurance from Gerald Ford that Scott would be able to address Ford as "Jerry" even after Ford became president.

 Scott was one of the three Republican leaders in Congress to meet Nixon in the Oval Office of the White House to tell Nixon that he had lost support of the party in Congress, on August 7, 1974.
 The meeting came the day before Nixon would announce his resignation from the presidency.
 The delegation was led by senior party leader and Arizona Senator Goldwater and also included House Minority Leader John Jacob Rhodes (R-Arizona).
 The erosion of Nixon's support had progressed after the June 1972 Watergate break-in.
 At that meeting, Scott and Goldwater told Nixon that, at most, 15 Senators were willing to consider voting to acquit him–not even half of the 34 votes Nixon needed to avoid conviction and removal from office.

 In 1976, the Senate undertook an ethics inquiry into accusations that he had received payment from lobbyists for the Gulf Oil Corporation.
 Scott acknowledged having received $45,000 but claimed that they were legal campaign contributions.